 - the allocation of medical care in a time of limited resources

-- the role and limits of contemporary bioethics, including euthanasia and physician-assisted suicide
+- the role and limits of contemporary bioethics, including with regards to physician-assisted death and technological advancements

-- complicated issues in research ethics, including where research is conducted outside of the United States
+- complicated issues in research ethics, including when research is conducted outside of the United States and the impact of technological advancements

 - the legacy of prejudice in the medical profession

-- navigating multiple loyalties—to individual patients, the larger patient population, research goals, medical institutions and more
+- navigating multiple loyalties to individual patients, the larger patient population, the public good, research goals, medical institutions and more

 - tactics for addressing ethical issues within medicine’s institutions